 Just “hit the ground running” at the beginning of the year.
 And how would we pull that off?

 By using the three months before the start of the upcoming year for business planning.
 Use the time to brainstorm, outline, plan, fine-tune, and initiate the actions needed to make that happen.

 Wow!
 What would happen if ALL businesses really adopted that “planning ahead” mindset?

-I always encourage my clients to get their next-year planning completed and annual budget in place well before the end of the current year.
+I always encourage my clients to get their next-year planning completed and their annual budget in place well before the end of the current year.
 But I never really thought of it as a “15-month-business-year.”
-The conceptual mind-shift impressed me – and re-ignited some thoughts that I’d like to share!
+The conceptual mind shift impressed me – and re-ignited some thoughts that I’d like to share!

 Business Planning, Budgeting & Tracking – Why They Do It

 Some businesses are forced to plan ahead for (at least some aspects) of their business.
 For instance: